mark-kubacki/http.upload/README.md

 Warnings
 --------

-Use TLS when uploading, or your data and authorization tokens can be intercepted by third parties and used against you.

 This plugin reveals some errors thrown by your filesystem implementation to the uploader, for example about insufficient space on the target device..